-Types of funding include Local councils (e.g. Whangarei District Council), Government Agencies (e.g. Lotteries), Grant Funders (e.g. Pub Charities), Crowd Funding (e.g. PledgeMe) and more.
+Types of funding include local councils (e.g. Whangarei District Council, Kaipara District Council), Government Agencies (e.g. Lotteries, MSD), Grant Funders (e.g. Pub Charities, Creative New Zealand), Crowd Funding (e.g. PledgeMe, Boosted) and more.

-If you would like advice on which funds to apply for and/or how to write a funding application, please refer to our funding page for more information or contact email@example.com to make an appointment.
+For advice and information on which funds to apply for and/or how to write a funding application, please refer to our funding page or email firstname.lastname@example.org to make an appointment.

 Contact firstname.lastname@example.org for an event listing form or for any marketing enquiries.

-Creative Northland has a range of equipment which is available for the community to borrow for local events.
+Creative Northland has a range of equipment which is available for the community to borrow for local events at no cost.
+We will require you to sign a contract upon agreed pick up date of equipment.
 Some of the equipment available is:

 P.A.
 System (including speakers, mics etc.), Data Projector, Gazebos, Tables, Chairs, Bean Bags, Outdoor Mats etc.